apache/cordova-coho/docs/platforms-release-process.md

 * Publish the release blog post
 * Tweet it on https://twitter.com/apachecordova

-### Close JIRA Issue

-- Double check that the issue includes comments that record the steps you took
-- Mark it as fixed

 ### Finally

 - Update these instructions if they were missing anything.